feedback

 An analysis of Google Analytics data confirmed that people who converted were much more likely to have seen examples of existing PhotoShelter websites.

 Interestingly, this vital content was not prominently featured in PhotoShelter’s conversion funnel.
 We consequently added the Examples page to the global navigation bar.
-This subtle change may appear to have been trivial, but a split test confirmed it had increased the site’s overall sales by 12%.
+This subtle change may appear to have been trivial, but a split test confirmed it increased the site’s overall sales by 12%.

 We added the Examples page to the global navigation bar—and increased sales by 12%.